-I often meditate on Noah, who found grace in the eyes of HaShem in his generation.
+I often meditate on Noah, who found grace in the eyes of the Holy One in his generation.
 We need His grace.
 As things grow darker, people grow colder, and at times we have a lesser fear of a Holy God.
-He says stand before me and be holy.
+The Holy One said, “Stand before me and be holy.”
 Aaron’s sons were dressed in fine linen.
 Their garments served to atone for the sins of Israel.
 (Exo 28:36) “And you shall make a plate of clean gold and engrave on it, like the engraving of a signet: SET-APARTNESS TO YHVH.

 Nadab and Abihu did not know their identity.
 They did not have a strong enough fear of Adonai to obey His instructions.
 Nadab and Abihu weren’t authorized to offer the burnt incense.
 Perhaps they thought they had equal authority with their father or Uncle Moses.
 Maybe they believed because they were sons and nephews, they had more favor than others.
 They offered strange fire before The Lord, or rather unauthorized (zā·rāh) fire.
 One meaning of Zarah is a harlot.
 Harlot fire (aish zarah).
 Ouch, that sounds hot.

 Nadab and Abihu died before Adonai.
 Have you ever died before Adonai?
 Became leprous before Adonai?
 Silenced like Aaron or Zechariah, who was mute for a period?
 Placed outside the camp like Miriam?

 Author and teacher, Kisha Gallagher @ Grace in Torah explains more concerning Aaron’s sons in her blog Hebrew Numbers 1-10: